-The figure shows projected future changes in the timing of runoff in snow-dominated areas of the western United States.
+The figure at right shows projected future changes in the timing of runoff in snow-dominated areas of the western United States.
 The timing of runoff shifts earlier in almost all areas as greenhouse gas concentrations increase.
 These snow-dominated areas currently act as natural reservoirs, with melting in the spring and summer providing critical fresh water throughout the western United States.
-A shift to earlier runoff could pose challenges for human consumption, agriculture, wildfire management and sensitive ecosystems.

 Credit: Purdue University/Diffenbaugh Laboratory